 On Tuesday the 27th, we will head to The Palace of Versailles or Chateau de Versailles if you prefer.
-Public transportation is available, but it takes about 1 hour and 45 min; Uber is about $35 and takes around 25-30 min.
 Since we are going early, we will uber.
+Public transportation is available, but it takes about 1 hour and 45 minutes; Uber is about $35 and takes around 25-30 minutes.
 Four tickets for the skip-the-line 90-minute English-guided tour came to $143.
 A typical travel hack for Versailles is to book breakfast there, and you can skip the lines that way.
 It’s not cheap, and we prefer to grab un café et un croissant on the go.
-However, when we return from Versailles, we’ll be heading over to EL&N for lunch; our daughter is sure to love the all-pink of this restaurant.
+However, when we return from Versailles, we’ll head over to EL&N for lunch; our daughter will surely love the all-pink of this restaurant.

 On Wednesday the 28th, we have four tickets to the Louvre.
-Two scavenger hunts are available for digital download to keep the kids entertained at the Lourve.
+Two scavenger hunts are available for digital download to entertain the kids at the Louvre.
 Still, I haven’t decided on one to use yet.
 Perhaps I should get both and review them?
-Depending on the morning, we will go to Du Pain et des Idees to eat; this may be before or after the Lourve.
+Depending on the morning, we will go to Du Pain et des Idees to eat; this may be before or after the Louvre.

 I’ll leave you with this, L’Atelier des Soeurs is a café we went to when we were first in Paris, actually immediately after arrival by rail, and now we think it’s where we have to go at least once every time we are there.
 There is no website, but check it out.
 Here are our pics…